sayani2014/BridgeLabz_CFP_SpringAppDevelopment/README.md

 ## Spring Core Concepts Usecases
 5. Create a Project to learn Spring Concepts.
     - Use Spring Initializer to Create Project.
-6. Add Logger to Log Messages
+6. Add Logger to Log Messages.
-    - Use Built In SLF4J
+    - Use Built In SLF4J.
+7. Ability to demonstrate Dependency Injection.